sjmxschm/sjmxschm.github.io/_pages/about.md

 Currently, I am at Georgia Tech campus in Atlanta doing research under the supervision of Prof [Laurence J. Jacobs](https://ce.gatech.edu/people/faculty/761/overview).
-In my research here at Georgia Tech I am analyzing the use of machine learning with focus on convolutional neural networks for the inversion of ultrasonic waves.
+In my research here at Georgia Tech I am analyzing the use of machine learning with focus on convolutional neural networks for the inversion of ultrasonic waves in layered media with a thin coating.

-Before I started my Master in Engineering Science and Mechanics I stated another Master in engineering science and mechanics at the University of Stuttgart in Germany, focusing on autonomous systems and nonlinear dynamics.
+Before I started my Master in Engineering Science and Mechanics, I started another Master in engineering science and mechanics at the University of Stuttgart in Germany, focusing on autonomous systems and nonlinear dynamics.
 In Stuttgart, I worked for the [Institute of Nonlinear Dynamics](https://www.inm.uni-stuttgart.de) under the supervision of [Prof. David C. Remy](https://www.inm.uni-stuttgart.de/en/institut/employees/Remy/) on controlling and communcating with the quadrupedal robot RAMbi.